medikoo/npm-cross-link/README.md

 You maintain many npm packages and prefer to cross install them via `npm link`, handling such setup manually can be time taking and error-prone.

-`npm-cross-link` is the npm installer that ensures all latest versions of dependencies are linked to global folder and non latest versions of are installed on spot (but with its deep dependencies located in its own `node_modules)
+`npm-cross-link` is the npm installer that ensures all latest versions of dependencies are linked to global folder and non latest versions of are installed on spot (but with its deep dependencies located in its own `node_modules`)

-For maintained packages, it ensures it's local installation is linked into global folder
+For maintained packages, it ensures its local installation is linked into global folder

 ### How it works?